TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

     * Wooden rails move to Tinkers' Mechworks
     * Jerky, stone ladders and torches, punji sticks, and dried clay move to Natura

-## Phase 3
+## Before beta release

+Once the content in the above section is finished, content in this section is the next target.
+Once the API is stable during this section, the mod will be released as a beta instead of an alpha, and will be much more ready for addons.

-Phase 3 is the point at which I consider the mod's API ready to use.
-Before this phase, any addons need to be prepared to update as we make new alphas as our API needs a lot of cleanup from 1.12.
+Before this beta, any addons need to be prepared to update as we make new alphas as our API needs a lot of cleanup from 1.12.
 Once the first beta is released, the API should remain stable.

 ### Crafting
 **Multiblock**